Don't spend a penny on a Walk-in

 purchasing a product of this nature.
 If you believe you qualify or would

-like further information about VAT Exemption please don't hesitate to
+like further information about VAT Relief please don't hesitate to

 contact us for further assistance.